aidanvoidout/aidanvoidout.github.io/_writeups/sentinel_ctfs.md

 using common sense, we can deduce that said location is singapore's marina bay sands
 flag: SENTI{Marina_Bay_Sands} (probably, can't double check)

+## > Fisch (OSINT, 150)
+we are given a roblox screenshot of an npc.

+we can visit the fisch fandom wiki and search up the Category for NPCs.

+upon looking around, the NPC's likeness can be found under Islands/Snowcap Island, named Wilson.

+by going to Wilson's wiki page, we can find the coordinates to the missing item:  X: 2880, Y: 138, Z: 2723.

+flag: SENTI{2880,138,2723}

 ## > Work 1 (OSINT, 200)
 we are provided the image of someone's brawl stars account